Solirius-QE/Quality-Engineering-Learning-Hub/README.md

-# Quality Engineering Learning Hub
+# Solirius Quality Engineering Learning Hub

 Dive into a handpicked selection of resources covering manual testing, test automation, and QA best practices.
 Elevate your skills with this curated list 🚀🧪